Accessibility Reports and Multi-Year Plans

 MYAP Goal Alignment: Understand Accessibility as a Process

-Accessibility professional learning delivered during the 2023-2024 school year included symposium workshops and department-specific learning sessions, as presented in the following table.
+Accessibility professional learning delivered during the 2024-2025 school year included symposium workshops and department-specific learning sessions, as presented in the following table.

-Topic or Session Title | Participants |
+| Topic or Session Title | Participants |

 2.1 Assistive Devices

-Special Equipment Amount (SEA)
+Special Equipment Allocation (SEA)

 Accommodations for students with identified special education needs often include access to assistive technology through Special Equipment Amount (SEA) claims.